survivejs/react-book/manuscript/05_implementing_notes.md

 As you can see the property we passed to our component gets mapped to `this.props`.
 After that it is just a matter of showing it wherever we like.

 We haven't achieved much yet but we're getting there.
-Next we should add some logic to the list so this application can do something useful.

-## Extracting `Notes`
+In order to get somewhere, we'll need to expand and refine our component hierarchy.

+## Refining Component Hierarchy

 It is nice to keep the implementation of `App` on a high level.
-We can improve it further by splitting up `Notes` from it.
-It is just a component that takes *items* as an input and renders them as above.
+Currently there are concerns that might not belong there.
+We can improve the situation by splitting `Notes` into a component of its own.
+It will be just a component that takes *items* as an input and renders them as above.

+We'll want to end up a hierarchy such as this: App -> Notes -> Note.
+Each of these components will map to a file within `components`.
+Our `Note` is fine as is. `Notes` needs to be extracted out of `App`.
 Here's a sample implementation:

 **app/components/Notes.jsx**